 Dry eye symptoms vary depending on how your tears are affected.
 However, they tend to affect both eyes.
 Common dry eye symptoms include:

 Changes in vision or eye health shouldn’t be ignored.
-If you’re experiencing these symptoms, the team at David J. Fuerst, MD, Inc., offers comprehensive eye exams to determine the cause of your symptoms and develop an effective treatment plan.
+If you’re experiencing these symptoms, the team at Fuerst Eye Center, offers comprehensive eye exams to determine the cause of your symptoms and develop an effective treatment plan.

 Changes in your tears are the primary cause of dry eye.
 Your tears are comprised of water, oil, and mucus.
 This mix keeps your eyes lubricated and moist and protects them from infection.